FaulPern/Constitution-Suisse/README.md

 # Constitution-Suisse

-Here is the Pacte of 1291.
+The goal of this project is to record the Swiss Constitution in all of its incarnations.